 I scoured the internet from forums to technical websites and applied what I learnt through the years.

 I was at that time driving Taxi, Uber/Grab for a living.
-Taxi or driving Private Hire Vehicle (PHV) is good when you are “in-between”.
+Taxi or driving a Private Hire Vehicle (PHV) is good when you are “in-between”.
 If you like it because of the time freedom, then do so.
 With that time freedom you can use it for things that are meaningful to you.

 It all depends on your goals.
 I do know that some drivers do it because they want to spend more time with their loved ones or pursue an interest.
 Some like the idea that they don’t have to report to a boss.
-You have to make your own choices as I have made mine.
+You must make your own choices as I have made mine.

 I was driving a leased car.
 The lease expires on 24 March 2021.
 My TDVL expires next month.
 The course starts on 23 March 2021.

-What did I do.
+What did I do?
 I returned the car a day earlier.
 I still need to pay for the lease until 24 March 2021 which comes to around $84.
 It was necessary to return the car because the course is a full-time course.

 Three months, Monday to Friday, 9:00am to 5:00pm and six months as an apprentice with a participating company.
 That was a well-spent $84.

 Six years ago I started as a taxi driver and six years later if I didn’t stop, I’m still a taxi driver.
 The reason for me was simple: I’m “in between”.
-Driving for Grab allowed me to calm and re-centre myself after a personal crisis.
+Driving for Grab allowed me to calm down and re-center myself after a personal crisis.
 I’m thankful for the opportunity when I was driving as a Grab driver.